sagemath/sage/src/doc/en/thematic_tutorials/sandpile.rst

     fire_unstable          -- Fire all unstable vertices.
     fire_vertex            -- Fire the given vertex.
     help                   -- List of SandpileDivisor methods.
-    is_alive               -- Is the divisor stabilizable?
-    is_linearly_equivalent -- Is the given divisor linearly equivalent? is_q_reduced           -- Is the divisor q-reduced?
-    is_symmetric           -- Is the divisor symmetric?
-    is_weierstrass_pt      -- Is the given vertex a Weierstrass point? polytope               -- The polytope determining the complete linear system. polytope_integer_pts   -- The integer points inside divisor's polytope. q_reduced              -- The linearly equivalent q-reduced divisor.
+    is_alive               -- Return whether the divisor is stabilizable. is_linearly_equivalent -- Return whether the given divisor is linearly equivalent. is_q_reduced           -- Return whether the divisor is q-reduced. is_symmetric           -- Return whether the divisor is symmetric. is_weierstrass_pt      -- Return whether the given vertex is a Weierstrass point. polytope               -- The polytope determining the complete linear system. polytope_integer_pts   -- The integer points inside divisor's polytope. q_reduced              -- The linearly equivalent q-reduced divisor.